DMCApps/NavigationFragment/ReadMe.md

 - Add method for showing the back button based on the stack position.
 - Add in ability to update the icon on the back button.
 - Ability to invalidate menu from NavigationFragment.
+- getActivity from a NavigationFragment seems to always return the old instance.
+Need to override this and call getActivity() on the NavigationManager to always get the NavigationManagers Activity.

 ###Future Implementation Notes
 - Ability to pass bundle when using present/dismiss.